melisMirza/Covitter/README.md

-# SWE573_project
+# SWE573 Project

+## 1. Introduction

-Repository of SWE 573 project
+This repository contains my SWE 573 project.
+The repository will be updated frequently.

+Details will soon be posted here...